Schema-Driven Information Extraction from Heterogeneous Tables: Experiments

-We introduce Table-F\textsubscript{1}, a new reference-based evaluation metric gauging attribute prediction performance within a table.
+To evaluate predicted JSON records, we report Table-F\textsubscript{1}, a reference-based metric gauging attribute prediction performance within a table.
 Table-F\textsubscript{1} represents the harmonic mean of precision and recall, with precision being the ratio of correctly predicted attributes to total predicted attributes.
-At the attribute level, we consider two metrics: token-level F\textsubscript{1} and exact match (EM).
-For token-level F\textsubscript{1}, a prediction is deemed correct if the score exceeds a specific threshold, which is determined by maximizing the alignment between model predictions and human judgments on the dev set (see Appendix \ref{sec:eval_metric_app}).
-An example of Table-F\textsubscript{1} calculation is shown in Figure \ref{fig:metric} in the appendix.
-We report macro-averaged Table-F\textsubscript{1} given the wide variance in table sizes.
+At the attribute level, we report results using exact match (EM), in addition to a threshold-based token-level similarity.
+The threshold is tuned on dev data to maximize alignment between our estimated model performance and performance measured using human judgments (see Appendix \ref{sec:eval_metric_app} for more details).
+We macro-average Table-F\textsubscript{1}, given the wide variance in table sizes.

-For \discomat{} and SWDE, we use the metrics specified in the original papers to support comparisons with prior work.
-In the case of \discomat{}, we report Tuple-F\textsubscript{1} (\citealp{gupta2022discomat}), where a predicted 4-element tuple is considered correct only if it exactly matches the gold tuple.
+For \discomat{} and SWDE, we use similar metrics specified in their original papers to support comparison with prior work.
+We report Tuple-F\textsubscript{1} (\citealp{gupta2022discomat}) for \discomat{}, where a predicted 4-element tuple is considered correct only if it exactly matches the gold tuple.
 For SWDE, we report Page-F\textsubscript{1} \citep{swde}, which measures the number of pages where the attributes are accurately predicted.\footnote{Notably, SWDE primarily focuses on identifying textual HTML nodes containing attribute values rather than exact text spans, so we use token-level F\textsubscript{1} to identify the most relevant HTML node for each extracted attribute.}

+To further validate our conclusions, we also present the results of full human evaluation of model outputs in \S \ref{sec:performance_analysis}.